HoengSaan/rime-kanas/README.md

 シリトリ学会假名入力

-This is a schema designated for playing Shiritori(しりとり) fairly which is no text predication(予測入力) to impact the challengers.
+This is a schema basic on rime-kana, which is designated for playing Shiritori(しりとり) fairly which is no text predication(予測入力) to impact the challengers.

-I didn't do many change, the only thing I do is make the typing experience more similar to the ordinary input in the market(such as Microsoft Japanese IME).
+I didn't do many change to rime-kana, the only thing I do is make the typing experience more similar to the ordinary input in the market(such as Microsoft Japanese IME).
+Just to mention it that I have add all the "phrase" in Microsoft Jpaanese IME that rime-kana hasn't featured because someone ask me.

 You can type hiragana as normal, but you need to hold shift to type katakana in case I didn't change it.
 (Shiritori doesn't care you use either hiragana or katakana)